Gulaab Gang: Controversy

 Days before the movie's release, Sampat Pal Devi, the leader of the original Gulabi Gang, filed a case against the makers of movie, as she felt the filmmakers had no right to make a film on her life without her permission.
 On 5 March 2014, the Delhi High Court passed a stay order against the release of the film throughout India stating that the release would cause irreparable loss to Pal's reputation and that "the loss of reputation can not be compensated by monetary terms".
 The high court lifted the stay one day later.

 Box office

 Gulaab Gang was released on around 1,700 screens.
-It earned ₹9.31 crore its first weekend.
+It earned ₹9.31 crore in its first weekend.